Meet Our Team of Group Therapists

 David brings a unique perspective informed by his background as a peer sex educator and ten years of experience running skill-building and process groups.
 He holds a Masters degree in Sexuality Studies from San Francisco State University, where his research delved into topics including coming out in Middle Eastern queer communities, as well as the interplay between kink and trauma.
 David is dedicated to creating a safe and inclusive space where individuals can explore and address their emotional and relational challenges.

-Marjorie Boggs Vazquez, AMFT
+Marjorie Boggs Vazquez, LMFT

 (She/They)